18F/delivery-assurance/.github/ISSUE_TEMPLATE/team-lead-offboarding-template.md

 ---
 name: Team Lead offboarding template
-about: Internal template for the DA Team Lead to use for offboarding a new team member
+about: Internal template for the DA Team Lead to use for offboarding a new cohort
-title: 'Offboarding Cohort from the Delivery Assurance Team'
+title: 'Offboarding Cohort [Dates] from the Delivery Assurance Team'
 labels: ''
 assignees: ''